World’s smallest elephants killed for ivory in Borneo | Environment | The Guardian

-3500World’s smallest elephants killed for ivory in Borneo
+World’s smallest elephants killed for ivory in Borneo

-Asian elephants have faced less poaching than their African cousins but the latest grisly finds have led conservationists to worry for their survival
+Asian elephants have faced less poaching than their African cousins but the latest grisly finds have led conservationists to worry for their survivalBorneo’s elephants are the smallest in the world.

-On New Year’s Eve, wildlife officials in Sabah, Malaysian Borneo, found the bones of a beloved male elephant, nicknamed Sabre for his unusual tusks that slanted downwards like the extinct sabre-toothed tiger’s canines.
+Even the planet’s smallest elephants, tucked away on the island of Borneo, are no longer immune to the global poaching crisis for ivory.On New Year’s Eve, wildlife officials in Sabah, Malaysian Borneo, found the bones of a beloved male elephant, nicknamed Sabre for his unusual tusks that slanted downwards like the extinct sabre-toothed tiger’s canines.

 The discovery of Sabre – he was probably killed in late November – came just days after wildlife officials found a freshly slaughtered male elephant with its face cut off to get at the tusks.
 Both Sabre and the unnamed male perished within 1.5km of one another, though a month apart.